EmbarkStudios/k8s-buildkite-plugin/README.md

 ### `print-resulting-secret-spec` (optional, boolean)

-If exeternal secrets are being used, will print the secret spec to the log.
+If external secrets are being used, will print the secret spec to the log.
 This can be useful when debugging.

 ### `job-backoff-limit` (optional, integer)